 Founded in 1973 with the simple act of a mother publicly supporting her gay son, PFLAG is the nation’s largest family and ally organization.

 Uniting people who are lesbian, gay, bisexual, transgender, and queer (LGBTQ) with families, friends, and allies, PFLAG is committed to advancing equality through its mission of support, education, and advocacy.
-The Benton Franklin Chapter is just one of 400 PFLAG chapters and 200,000 supporters crossing multiple generations of American families in major urban centers, small cities, and rural areas in all 50 states, the District of Columbia and Puerto Rico.
-This vast grassroots network is cultivated, resourced, and serviced by PFLAG National, located in Washington, D.C., the National Board of Directors and 13 volunteer Regional Directors.
+The Benton Franklin Chapter is just one of 400 PFLAG chapters in major urban centers, small cities, and rural areas in all 50 states, the District of Columbia and Puerto Rico.
+This vast grassroots network is cultivated, resourced, and serviced by PFLAG National, located in Washington, D.C.

 By meeting people where they are and collaborating with others, PFLAG realizes its vision through: